abhinav-m/abhinav-m/README.md

 > Coming from a background of Software Engineering, I have over 4 years of industry experience in building scalable, user centric software engineering products from the ground up.
 I previously worked at **Times Internet Ltd , India** where I was a part of an amazing team which built e newspaper web applications serving millions of users across India, in different languages.

-Currently, I am **looking for coop / internship opportunities in the summer of 2022** as a software engineer intern or data science / analyst intern.
+Currently, I am **looking for coop / internship opportunities in the summer of 2022** as a **Software Engineer Intern or Data Science / Analyst intern**.

 Some of the technologies / domains I am skilled in are: